maximthomas/blazewall/README.md

 ## Quick Start

-Quick start with docker-compose
+Quick start with docker-compose.

-Add following entry to `/etc/hosts` file on Linux or Mac or `c:\Windows\System32\Drivers\etc\hosts` on Windows:
+Add following entry to `/etc/hosts` file on an Unix-based OS or `c:\Windows\System32\Drivers\etc\hosts` on Windows:

 ```
 127.0.0.1 example.com auth.example.com
 ```

-Start all services locally with docker-compose
+Start all services locally with docker-compose:
 ```bash
 docker-compose up --build
 ```
-After all services started go to `http://example.com:8080/`, you'll see page avialable to all users Click on the `Try to Authenticate` button.
-You will be redirected to the page `http://example.com:8080/user` protected by the `gateway-servce`
+After all the services started go to `http://example.com:8080/`, you will see an entry point page that is avialable to all users.
+Click on the `Try to Authenticate` button.
+You will be redirected to the page `http://example.com:8080/user` protected by `gateway-servce`.

-`gateway-service` checks if user is authenticated and if he is not, redirects to the `auth-service` `http://auth.example.com:8081/auth-service/v1/users`
+`gateway-service` checks wheater user is authenticated or not, if he is not, redirects him to the `auth-service` `http://auth.example.com:8081/auth-service/v1/users`

-Enter login `admin` and password `password` to authenticate.
+Enter default credentials: login `admin` and password `password` to authenticate.

-After authentication, you will be redirected back to the protected resource `http://example.com:8080/user`
+After authentication succeded, you will be redirected back to the protected resource `http://example.com:8080/user`.

 ## Protecting Your Own Site

-Lets desctibe how to protect your own service step by step using docker.
+Let us describe how to protect your own service step by step using Docker.

 ### Create network